Skip to main content

 OpenLineage is the open-source industry standard framework for data lineage.
 It standardizes the definition of data lineage, the metadata that makes up lineage metadata, and the approach to collecting lineage metadata from external systems.
 In other words, it defines a formalized specification for all the core concepts related to data lineage.

 The purpose of an open standard for lineage is to create a more cohesive governance and monitoring experience across the industry and reduce duplicated work for stakeholders.
-It allows for a simpler, more consistent experience when integrating lineage from many different tools, similarly to how Airflow providers reduce the work of DAG authoring by providing standardized modules for integrating Airflow with other tools.
+It allows for a simpler, more consistent experience when integrating lineage from many different tools, similarly to how Airflow providers reduce the work of dag authoring by providing standardized modules for integrating Airflow with other tools.

-Core concepts
+Core lineage concepts

 The following terms are used frequently when discussing data lineage in general and OpenLineage in particular: